sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 [^4]: which, to be clear, is a valid feeling and is reflective of a failure of infrastructure, not a personal failure.

-Considered separately, these are problems, but together they are a damning indictment of our role as stewards of our corner of the human knowledge project.
+Considered separately, these are serious problems, but together they are a damning indictment of our role as stewards of our corner of the human knowledge project.

+We arrive at this situation not because scientists are lazy and incompetent, but because the appropriate tools that fit the requirements of their discipline don’t exist.
+The tools don't exist in part because we are embedded in a system of scientific labor that largely lack the reward mechanisms to build them, and in fact incentivize new, unintegrated, often quickly-abandoned tools rather than maintaining and expanding tools.
+After all, pull requests don't get get publications.
+We are unlikely to arrive at a set of tools that meet our needs because we are embedded in a model of scientific and digital technology production that depend on maintaining points of centralized control to guarantee continued profit extraction: put bluntly, "we are dealing with a massively entrenched set of institutions, built around the last information age and fighting for its life" {% cite bowkerInformationInfrastructureStudies2010 %}

-We arrive at this situation not because scientists are lazy and incompetent, but because the appropriate tools that fit the requirements of their discipline don’t exist, and traditional patterns of centralized organization can't scale to encompass their diverse needs.
-There is an enormous amount of work being done by researchers and engineers on all of these problems, and a huge amount of progress has been made on them.
-My intention is not to shame or devalue anyone's work, but to try and describe a path towards making it mutually reinforcing.
+There is, of course, an enormous amount of work being done by researchers and engineers on all of these problems, and a huge amount of progress has been made on them.
+My intention is not to shame or devalue anyone's work, but to try and describe a path towards integrating it and making it mutually reinforcing.

 Before proposing a potential solution to some of the above problems, it is important to motivate why they haven't already been solved, or why their solution is not necessarily imminent.
-To do that, we need a sense of the conditions in which it is developed.
+To do that, we need a sense of the social and technical challenges that structure the development of our tools.

 ## Systems Neuroscience Specifically...